Optimizing Your Indoor Air: Air Purifier Maintenance

 Change the Filters

-• HEPA filters should be changed every 6–12 months.
-HEPA (high-efficiency particulate air) filters are tightly woven fibers that capture airborne particles of all sizes—0.3 microns (µm) being the worst kind, or most penetrating particle size (known as MPSS).
-According to the EPA, this type of air filter can theoretically remove at least 99.97% of dust, pollen, mold, bacteria, and any airborne particles with a size of 0.3 microns (µm).
+- Main filters should be changed every 6–12 months.
+Main filters capture airborne particles of all sizes—0.3 microns (µm) being the worst kind, or most penetrating particle size (known as MPSS).
+This type of air filter can theoretically remove at least 99.97% of dust, pollen, mold, bacteria, and any airborne particles with a size of 0.3 microns (µm).
 Check your filter every six months and replace it when airflow seems reduced.

-• Pre-filters should be gently vacuumed every 1–3 months.
-Many air purifiers have a pre-filter that captures larger particles like hair and dander before they reach the main filter, protecting your HEPA or carbon filter so it doesn’t clog up as quickly.
+- Pre-filters should be gently vacuumed every 1–3 months.
+Many air purifiers have a pre-filter that captures larger particles like hair and dander before they reach the main filter, protecting your main or carbon filter so it doesn’t clog up as quickly.
 Change pre-filters frequently, about every 1–3 months.

 Replacing air purifier filters as needed will maintain peak performance and air cleaning results.
 Always use filters designed for your specific air purifier.